Puig homers again; Reds lose Scooter but beat Brewers 3-0

-CINCINNATI (AP) — Yasiel Puig homered for the second consecutive game and the Cincinnati Reds overcame the loss of second baseman Scooter Gennett to a groin injury, holding on for a 3-0 victory over the Milwaukee Brewers on Wednesday night.
+Gray handled a starting lineup missing All-Stars Grandal and Christian Yelich, who were getting some rest.
+Raisel Iglesias pitched the ninth for his 15th save in 17 chances.

-Gennett left after two at-bats because of tightness in the left side of his groin.
+The only worry for the Reds was Gennett’s latest physical problem.
+He left after two at-bats because of tightness in the left side of his groin.

 Gennett was an All-Star last year and the Reds’ most productive hitter over the last two seasons, but he suffered a severe injury to the other side of his groin during spring training and had been sidelined until last week.
 He has two singles in 19 at-bats over five games.

-Sonny Gray (5-5) beat the Brewers for the second time in three starts this season, matching his career high with 12 strikeouts in eight innings.
-He allowed four hits to a starting lineup missing All-Stars Christian Yelich and Yasmani Grandal, who were getting rest.

-Gray left after throwing 111 pitches.
-Raisel Iglesias pitched the ninth for his 15th save in 17 chances.
+Bell said they’d have a better idea of Gennett’s condition on Thursday.

 Puig connected in the second inning off Jhoulys Chacin (3-9), who hasn’t won since April.
 The right-hander is 0-6 in his last nine games with a 5.93 ERA.
 He struck out a season-high eight and allowed seven hits.

+“It’s frustrating,” Chacin said.
+“Hopefully, my second half will be better and I’ll pitch deeper into games with more consistency.”

-Chacin grabbed his right side after running to cover first base in the fifth inning.
+Chacin felt a cramp in his right side after running to cover first base in the fifth inning.
 Manager Craig Counsell and a trainer visited the mound, but the right-hander remained in the game.
 He left after giving up Puig’s single and Jose Iglesias’ RBI single in the seventh.

-Puig added a sacrifice fly in the eighth, his second straight game with starring moments.
-Puig scored the winning run with a dash to the plate on a throwing error in the 11th inning Tuesday night for a 5-4 victory.
-Puig has homered in eight of his last 17 games.
+Chacin has allowed a total of three runs in his last two starts, an encouraging sign.

+“From the third through the sixth, he was on as good of a roll as he’s been all year,” Counsell said.
+“That’s encouraging.
+His effort was down and his velocity was up.”

 TRAINER’S ROOM